freddyb/homepage/content/origins_sites_and_more.md

 In order to fully discuss security issues, their common root causes and useful prevention or mitigation techniques, you will need some common ground on the security model of the web.
 This, in turn, relies on various terms and techniques that will be presented in the next sections.

-Feel free to skip ahead, if you are familiar with the following concepts.
+Feel free to skip ahead, if you are familiar with some of the following concepts.

 ## The Same-Origin Policy